 And again, my experience of gay life has since 1974.
 As far as changes, yeah, radical changes, I guess, since I came out.
-AIDS has completely changed our community, I think the main thing I noticed is, and Bill White, my lover and I have discussed this often, in the early years, we seem to do very few women, gay women are lesbians.
+AIDS has completely changed our community, I think the main thing I noticed is, and they'll fight my lover, and I've discussed this often, in the early years, we seem to do very few women, gay women are lesbians.
 And we find now that some of our best friends are women.
 I think that's been a radical change.
-I think for both men and women, gay men and women is discovering suddenly that there's this whole other community that we actually do have something in common.
-And I think part of that is because family more and more gay men are realizing that there's a hell a lot more to being gay than sex.
-And once they get that through their heads, than they realize that we have a lot of common goals and just common ideals that we share with gay women.
-I think it's that's been the biggest change I've seen it's and it's been radical.
-Well, I guess my only count my contact mainly with younger members of the community is primarily through the store or through the caucus or other activities.
+I think for both men and women, gay men and women, is discovering suddenly that there's this whole other community that we actually do have something in common.
+And I think part of that is because family, more and more gay men are realizing that there's a hell a lot more to being gay than sex.
+And once they get that through their heads, than they realize that we have a lot of common goals, and just common ideals that we share with gay women.
+I think that's been the biggest change.
+I've seen this and it's been radical.
+Well, I guess my only count my contact mainly with with younger members of the community is primarily through the store or to the caucus or other activities.
 I find them much more liberated than I ever was at that age or even after that age.
-If I have any concern is I think a lot of younger gay men don't always understand the the impact of aids I think there's a tendency to to slough off safer sex among younger man that that concerns me.
+If I have any concern is I think a lot of younger gay men don't always understand the impact of AIDS, I think there's a tendency to to slough off safer sex among younger man that that concerns me.
 But otherwise, I find that much more together much more dedicated, much more comfortable with themselves.
 And certainly, younger men and women were years ago.

 The last question for Lee, Eleanor, Pat.
-And Larry concerns how they think their lives will be in the future, you know, I have no idea I have learned to go with the flow, not quite as rigid as I used to be.
-I try not to expect things to happen quite as fast.
-But I do feel like that is going to be more radical than I've ever been right now.
+And Larry concerns how they think their lives will be in the future.
+Yeah, right now.
 My life is pretty wonderful.
 Because I'm in a relationship with a person that I expect to be in a relationship for the rest of my life.
-And I'm very happy.
-Very fulfilled.
+And I'm very happy, very fulfilled.
 In the future, I expect my life to just continue on as it is, and you know, perhaps even get better.
-Oh, time and that's we like to think it's getting better every day.
-We watch all the reports say that are coming out of Italy right now in terms of the age column difference.
-There seems to be a lot of, I think, hopeful signs on the AIDS front.
+Oh,